mmistakes/minimal-mistakes/_drafts/project-loom.md

 The above example shows how we wrote concurrent programs that were constrained until now.

 Java has been a language that has tried to strive for simplicity since its inception.
 In concurrent programming, we should write programs as if they were sequential.
-In fact, the more straightforward way to write concurrent programs in Java is to create a new thread for every concurrent task.
+In fact, **the more straightforward way to write concurrent programs in Java is to create a new thread for every concurrent task**.
 This model is called _one task per thread_.

 In such an approach, every thread can use its own local variable to store information.
 The need to share mutable states among threads, the well-known "hard part" of concurrent programming, drastically decreases.
 However, using such an approach, we can easily reach the limit of the number of threads we can create.